generalui/pivotaltracker/README.md

 NOTE: If you're particularly annoyed by this as the across-the-board behavior, please feel free to file an issue; making this translation configurable is definitely an option.

-In other words...you can interact with naming like this:
+In other words...you can interact under the camelCase convention like this:
 ```
 proj.name = 'hay guyz, new name';
 proj.enableFollowing = true;